dh4rt/Amazon_Vine_Analysis/README.md

 Dataset: [Amazon Dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Video_Games_v1_00.tsv.gz)
 Spark version 3.2.3

 ## Overview of Analysis
 This analysis was requested by the client (SellBy) to determine the impact of Amazon's Vine program on the outcome of reviews.
-The client specifically requested that this analysis be performed on items within the "Video Games" tag because of the impact that streamers and reviewing content creators are precieved to have on the sales of items within this realm.
-The analysis was performed using Google Colab to **extract, transform, and load** once that was completed the data analyized on a number of parameters specifed by the client.
+The client specifically requested that. this analysis be performed on items within the "Video Games" tag because of the impact that streamers and reviewing content creators are perceived to have on the sales of items within this realm.
+The analysis was performed using Google Colab to **extract, transform, and load** once that was completed the data analyzed on a number of parameters specified by the client.

 ## Results
 This section will be broken down in to three subsections **Process**, **Vine reviews**, and **non-Vine reviews** for clarity, the queries asked by the client are listed